inclusivelint/inclusivelint/README.md

 inclusivelint <DIRECTORY_PATH>
 ```

-## Running the linter in CI pipelines
+## Installing and Running the linter in CI pipelines

 ### **GitHub Actions**